joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 1. Do we understand al the words used in stating the problem?

-   - What is the Fibonacci Sequence?
+   - What is the Fibonacci Sequence?(google if needed)
    - How do we figure out the numbers in the sequence?

 2. What are we asked to show?
+   - the nth number in the sequence.
+The nth number is passed in as an argument.
 3. Restate the problem in your own words
 4. Is there enough information for you to find a solution?
 5. What is our plan?